KeepSafe/zendesk-helpcenter-cms/README.md

 }
 ```

 This file will be translated giving you variants like `__group__.fr.json` for different languages.
-To change category name or description simply edit this file. **This file has to be created when you create a new category.
-You need to do it by hand**
+To change category name or description simply edit this file.

+The file needs to be created when you add a new category, either by hand or by running `zendesk-translator doctor`.

-Once a category is in Zendesk help centre it will also have `__group__.meta` file containing the information from Zendesk.
-This file should not be edited and is for internal use only by the script.
+Once a category is in Zendesk help centre it will also have `.group.meta` file containing the information from Zendesk.
+This file should not be edited and is for internal use only.

 ### Sections